cobeylab/Influenza-immune-dynamics/Models/README.md

 ## Inference

-The worfklow for the model inference is as follows:
+This directory contains all of the code necessary to estimate the parameters of each model, simulate the latent subtype-level infection dynamics, and perform model validation.
+Please refer to the [Introductory page](../) for a step-by-step overview of the manuscript analysis.
+Breifly, the worfklow for the model inference is as follows:

 1. **Fit the sub-model of the short-term titer dynamics** Navigate to the [Short_term_sub_model](./Short_term_sub_model) directory.
 Infer the parameters that govern the short-term titer boosting for children and adults with H1N1pdm09 and H3N2.
 Then, fix these parameters in the full longitudinal models (step 2).